Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_edit/guide.en-us.md

 Once you have modified your domain name’s DNS zone, you will need to allow a maximum of 24 hours for the changes to propagate fully, and be effective.

 If you would like to reduce this delay for the next edits of your OVHcloud DNS zone, you can do so to a certain extent by adjusting the TTL (*Time To Live*), which will apply to all of the records in the DNS zone.
-To do that, click on the tabs below to view each of the **4** steps in succession.
+To do that, click on the tabs below to view each of the **4** steps.

 > [!tabs]
 > **Step 1**
 >>
->> Log in to your [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section.
+>> Log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section.
 >>
 >> ![Web Cloud](/pages/assets/screens/control_panel/product-selection/web-cloud.png){.thumbnail}
 >>